DMVis/DMVis/documentation/components/dynamicaxis.md

 - Type: `number`
 - Default: `0`

-The amount of padding between axes, which is important for either vertically spaced vertical axes or horizontally spaced horizontal axes.
+The amount of padding between axes is important for either vertically spaced vertical axes or horizontally spaced horizontal axes.

 # Example usage

-Creating a bottom axis with custom color and no tick marks.
+Creating a bottom axis with a custom colour and no tick marks.

 ```svelte
 <svg {width} {height}>